• Skip to primary navigation

 So, when creating treats next time, consider the desired outcome and choose between melting wafers and chocolate chips accordingly.

-This will elevate your confectionery creations to new heights.
+This will improve your confectionery creations to new heights.

 Melting and Tempering Variations